 - Zappos started selling shoes online and instituted a hassle-free return policy long before most retailers did.

-- Zipcar filled a gap in the car rental industry by allowing people to vehicles by the hour, not just by the day.
+- Zipcar filled a gap in the car rental industry by allowing people to rent vehicles by the hour, not just by the day.

 - Rent the Runway made it possible for women to wear designer clothes they may not have been able to afford otherwise.